-I,, acknowledge that at I

-have received, read, and understand all policies and proced lures

-as outlined in the BSN Student Handbook.
-I understand the at the

-BSN Student Handbook is supplemental to Concord

-University's Student Handbook and University Catalog, and nd that

-policies and procedures outlined in all three documents ap ply to

-me throughout the BSN program.
+I, \\\\\, acknowledge that I have received, read, and understand all policies and procedures as outlined in the BSN Student Handbook.
+I understand that the BSN Student Handbook is supplemental to Concord University's Student Handbook and University Catalog, and that policies and procedures outlined in all three documents apply to me throughout the BSN program.

 Student signature:

 Student ID #:

 Student Email:

 Student Phone No.:

 Date: